chw1207/HDalitzEle/misc/DiPhoHLTEff/README.md

 3. Use Tag-and-Probe technic to measure the efficiencies and scale factors
     - [Modified egm_tnp_analysis](https://github.com/chw1207/egm_tnp_analysis): please follow the instruction of this repository to perform the measurements.

+Presentation to EGM can be found in here: https://indico.cern.ch/event/1281605/